Merox: Conventional Merox for extracting mercaptans from LPG

-In the above reaction, RSH is a mercaptan and R signifies an organic group such as a methyl, ethyl, propyl or other group.
+In the above reaction, RSH is a mercaptan and R signifies an organic group such as a methyl, ethyl, propyl or other groups.
 For example, the ethyl mercaptan (ethanethiol) has the formula C2H5SH.

 The second step is referred to as regeneration and it involves heating and oxidizing of the caustic solution leaving the extractor.
 The oxidations results in converting the extracted mercaptans to organic disulfides (RSSR) which are liquids that are water-insoluble and are then separated and decanted from the aqueous caustic solution.
 The reaction that takes place in the regeneration step is: